N0NameN0/CODEF_Ansi_Logo_Maker/README.md

 - Some font file provides variation like (colors,...) click on it.
 - You can play with sliders (mostly for space and spacing )
 - Profit ;)
+- you can export it as a png image or a txt utf8 file for your MOTD or console scripts;)

 ## Some logo done with it
 ![logo1](README_Medias/logo1.png)